xieyuheng/inner/persons/polya/mathematics-and-plausible-reasoning/vol-2--patterns-of-plausible-inference.md

 # Chapter 14.
 Chance, the Ever-present Rival Conjecture

 # Chapter 15.
 The Calculus of Probability and the Logic of Plausible Reasoning

+## 1. Rules of plausible reasoning?

+## 2. An aspect of demonstrative reasoning

+TODO

 # Chapter 16.
 Plausible Reasoning in Invention and Instruction